Dave Chappelle: The Kennedy Center Mark Twain Prize for American Humor: Reception

-The New York Times critic praised the show writing but added "The ceremony did little to explain the breaking point in Mr. Chappelle’s career and life.
-In highlight reels of Mr. Chappelle’s comedy, there was often at least a decade-long gap between jokes or scenes, highlighting his older, more challenging, more thrilling skit-based humor against his more recent and uneventful stand-up comedy."
-USA Today gave a mixed review to the special declaring, "Chappelle’s punchlines don’t hit without controversy."
-Specifically pointing out his defense of Louis C.K., downplaying of the allegations against Michael Jackson, and his comments regarding the Trans community.
+The New York Times critic Noah Weiland praised the show and Chappelle describing him as "subversive and charming" adding the special "testified to how far-reaching Mr. Chappelle’s influence has been by drawing a range of celebrities".
+He also noted "The ceremony did little to explain the breaking point in Mr. Chappelle’s career and life...there was often at least a decade-long gap between jokes or scenes, highlighting his older, more challenging, more thrilling skit-based humor against his more recent and uneventful stand-up comedy."

+Jen Chaney of Vulture also praised the special writing, "Most of the evening was devoted to fun, occasionally even heartwarming stories about Chappelle and the crazy, unexpected, memorable things that happen when you spend even a few minutes in his orbit."
+USA Today gave a mixed review to the special declaring, "Chappelle’s punchlines don’t hit without controversy," specifically pointing out his defense of Louis C.K., downplaying of the allegations against Michael Jackson, and his comments regarding the Trans community.

 Release

 The program was broadcast on PBS stations on Tuesday, January 7, 2020.
 It was also released on Netflix later in 2020.